 - Academic Wellness Center

 - Sunday from 5:00 PM to 9:00 PM

-- Monday through Thursday, from 8:00 AM to 9:00 PM
+- Monday through Wednesday, from 8:00 AM to 9:00 PM

+- Thursday from 8 AM to 4:00 PM

 Goals of the Athletics Academic Advising Staff

 - Support student-athlete efforts to receive a quality education and to graduate from Tennessee Tech University with a Bachelors' degree. - Encourage and facilitate student-athletes' goals for their careers and personal development. - Ensure that the academic integrity of Tennessee Tech University and the Tennessee Tech Athletic Department is maintained. - Comply with Tennessee Tech University, Athletics Department, Ohio Valley Conference, and NCAA rules and regulations.